citp/privacy-policy-historical/n/ne/net/netgate.com.md

-> *The following text is extracted and transformed from the netgate.com privacy policy that was archived on 2007-10-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071028113935id_/http%3A//www.netgate.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the netgate.com privacy policy that was archived on 2008-06-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080612033754id_/http%3A//www.netgate.com/privacy.php) for the most accurate reproduction.*

 # Netgate

-This is the web site of Rubicon Communications, LLC, DBA Netgate (hereafter referred to as Netgate).
+This is the web site of Rubicon Communications, LP, DBA Netgate (hereafter referred to as Netgate).

 Our postal address is:
-111 Hekili St, Suite A
+4224 Waialae Ave
-PMB 168
+Suite 5 PMB 551
-Kailua, HI 96734
+Honolulu, HI 96816-5330

 We can be reached via:
 e-mail: sales@netgate.com